 Tesuque warriors struck the first blow during the Pueblo Revolt of 1680 when two of their messengers were captured by the Spanish and forced to reveal plans about the upcoming revolt.
 As soon as the messengers told the Spanish the planned date for the uprising to begin, they were put to death.
 Too bad they had been given the wrong date...
 Back on the pueblo Tesuque warriors responded by killing a Catholic priest and a public official the next day.

 During the Spanish re-conquest in 1692, the old village of Tesuque was virtually destroyed.
-After submitting to the Spanish, the Tesuque people abandoned the old village, then moved to their present site in 1694.
+After submitting to the Spanish, the Tesuque people abandoned the ruin of the old village and moved to their present site in 1694.

 Once upon a time Tesuque potters made lots of pottery using the same clay and slip as their Tewa neighbors in nearby San Ildefonso.
 In those days that was black on cream pottery plus a bit of polychrome ware.
 Tesuque pottery tended to have a more rippled surface with flatter bases, and sometimes crystalline fragments in the paste.